-^{1.} For Program operations during Erase Suspend Bit SR6 is '1', otherwise Bit SR6 is '0'.
+1. For Program operations during Erase Suspend, the SR6 bit is '1', otherwise the SR6 bit is '0'.

-6 Firmware hub/low pin count (FWH/LPC) interface Configuration Registers
+6 Firmware Hub/low-pin-count (FWH/LPC) interface Configuration Registers

 When the Firmware Hub Interface/Low Pin Count is selected, several additional registers can be accessed.
-These registers control the protection status of the Blocks, read the General Purpose Input pins and identify the memory using the manufacturer code.
+These registers control the protection status of the Blocks/Sectors, read the General Purpose Input pins and identify the memory using the manufacturer code.
 See Table 15 for the memory map of the Configuration Registers.
 The Configuration registers are accessed directly without using any specific command code.
 A single Bus Write or Bus Read Operation, with the appropriate address (including A22=0), is all that is needed.